 DJJOY is responsible for supervision and treatment of court placed youth, from intake to facility programming and community service provision.
 DJJOY supports and monitors facility-based operations and programs, as well as detention, community services and a range of community-based programs.

-DJJOY is directly responsible for the operation, supervision and management of 14 residential facilities which includes one reception center and treatment program services provided within the facilities and Community Multi Service Office (CMSO) programs.
+DJJOY is directly responsible for the operation, supervision and management of 11 residential facilities which includes 1 reception center and treatment program services provided within the facilities and Community Multi Service Office (CMSO) programs.

-DJJOY has 12 Community Multi-Services Offices, 4 Satellite Offices and 1 Evening Reporting Center (ERC), statewide, that are responsible for the provision of services to youth and the family from day one of OCFS placement.
+DJJOY has 12 Community Multi-Services Offices and 4 Satellite Offices statewide, that are responsible for the provision of services to youth and the family from day one of OCFS placement.
 CMSO staff provide support to the family while the youth is in residential placement and when the youth is released to community supervision, providing for a continuum of services.
-The CMSO’s also have responsibility for the supervision of Electronic Monitoring (EM) and the Evening Reporting Center.
+The CMSO’s also have responsibility for the supervision of Electronic Monitoring (EM).
 CMSO Case Managers also provide case management support to OCFS youth placed in voluntary agencies.